-Earlier this year, the United Nations published a report reaffirming that holograms remain one of the most secure technologies to fight counterfeiting.
+Earlier this year, the United Nations published a report reaffirming that holograms remain one of the most secure technologies to fight to counterfeit.

 Counterfeit trade is worth an estimated $1.77 trillion* and fake goods cost jobs, are a risk to public health and are responsible for massive losses for government in the case of excisable products.